I have had the privilege and opportunity of teaching 3/4 of my kids how to read.

 My middle two daughters are very different in personality and ability.
 The older one is very analytical and the younger one is a free spirit.

-My youngest, the boy, is five and already finishing up a phonics program.
+My youngest, the boy, is five and already finishing up a reading curriculum.
 He loves early readers about animals and transportation.
 He prefers level 3 books already!

-I hated reading until I was in junior high school, so I have no worries about having four lifelong lovers of books.
+I hated reading until I was in junior high school, so I have no worries about having four lifelong lovers of books, even if they seem reluctant sometimes.

 We have a house filled with books and we take library trips at least weekly.
 Reading is our go-to for learning.
 Our main curriculum is completely focused on literature and history.